Anthony Fokker and his factories around the world

 Schwerin

-He will become a millionaire in 4 years.
+He becomes a millionaire in 4 years.

 http://www.fokker-in-schwerin.org/